jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

-Be warned though: the generated scripts have their own copies of configuration settings you choose while running the quickstart, so if you subsequently change your Pelican configuration files then run these scripts your changes will have no effect.
+Be warned though: the generated scripts have their own copies of configuration settings you choose while running the quickstart, so if you subsequently change your Pelican configuration files and run these scripts your config changes will have no effect.
 I found this annoying enough that I ended up removing the helper scripts and use the explicit Pelican commands instead.

-## Migrate Data from Wordpress
+### Migrate Data from Wordpress

-### Migrate Your Posts
+#### Migrate Your Posts

 Migrating my existing Wordpress blog posts was only somewhat difficult and fiddly, to be honest it was easier than I expected: